 My tears have changed since becoming a mom.
 I still cry.
 A lot.
-I ugly cry during Minute Maid commercials, and I come completely unglued with all the mom sentiments that tell us we are the best thing that ever happened to our babies and we are doing a better job than we think.
+I ugly cry during Minute Maid commercials and I come completely unglued with all the mom sentiments that tell us we are the best thing that ever happened to our babies and we are doing a better job than we think.

 But I don’t cry like I used to.
 I’ve really become much tougher than I ever imagined I’d be.
-Motherhood has given me a badass edge.
+Motherhood has given me an edge.
 But I do cry when my heart is so overloaded that it can’t possibly hold anything else and the tears have nowhere else to go.

 I think that must be what all moms do.